CybercentreCanada/assemblyline-service-jsjaws/README.md

   on this extraction.
 * `log_errors`: Setting this parameter to true will insert a log of the exception into exception-catching clauses within a script.
 This is useful for debugging.
 * `override_eval`: Setting this parameter to true will use indirect links to `eval` calls.
 This is key when scoped variables are used.
 See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval#direct_and_indirect_eval for more information.
 Use wisely.
+* `new_stdout_wait_time`: The amount of time to wait for new output from the stdout of the MalwareJail tool, default value is 10 seconds.
+There have been samples that employ infinite loops to prevent analysis, and we should abort if this happens.

 Synchrony parameters:
 * `enable_synchrony`: Synchrony will most likely extract a "cleaned" file given any JavaScript file, which adds load